axatbhardwaj/Random_num_generator_NPM-package/README.md

 This is a package which generates a random number ,

-if not arguments are passed it will generate a random no. of 10 digits Can define range i.e getRandom(1,10000) - will return number between that range If single digit is entered i.e getRandom(x) - will return x digit Number
+if no arguments are passed it will generate a random no. of 10 digits Can define range i.e getRandom(1,10000) - will return number between that range If single digit is entered i.e getRandom(x) - will return x digit Number